RamGoenka/RamGoenka/README.md

 ## :wave: Hello!

 I am an undergraduate student at the University of Illinois Urbana-Champaign studying mathematics.
-I am interested in topics such as artificial intelligence, machine learning, computer vision, deep learning, data science and analytics, number theorey, abstract algebra, computational mathematics and algorithms.
+I am interested in learning and exploring more about topics in abstract algebra, artificial intelligence, algorithms, computer vision, deep learning, data science and analytics, number theory and programming methods.
+Feel free to check out my projects and personal website (linked on my profile)!

 ## 📝 I am currently: